Floods in the United States (1900–1999): 1997 Red River flood

 The prior winter was one of the snowiest on record for the northern Plains, with 297 cm falling at Fargo, North Dakota.
 During the spring thaw, this creates problems as it is usually colder in southern Canada, which makes ice jam flooding a major concern for this river basin.
 Starting in early February, a major flood was anticipated, over two months before the flood.
 This gave the region plenty of time to sandbag the nearby dikes.
 The river began rising on April 4, and flooding the area on April 18 as the flood waters rose up to 1.5 m above the long term prediction.
 Dikes gave way, and Grand Forks was inundated.
-Between 75–90% of the residents had been evacuated prior to this time.
+Between 75 and 90% of the residents had been evacuated prior to this time.
 Fires began to break out on the 19th as electric lines shorted out, which destroyed 11 buildings in downtown.
 The river and associated flood waters began to recede on April 23.